NavyaG-lab/Tech-writer/on-call_runbook.md

 ```
 {base_task_runner.py:98} INFO - Subtask: [2018-03-22 00:32:36,584] {create.py:52} ERROR - job failed with status FAILED and message [...]
 ```
 - What is logged after "status FAILED and message <message>" is the reason why the task failed.
 If it reads simply `Task failed`, that means the task was started in Aurora, but the actual failure should be inspected via the Aurora logs.
-For that, jump back to the **First** step for this alarm.
+For that, jump back to the [#check-reason-for-the-failure](Check reason for the failure) step for this alarm.
 - In other cases, you might see a message such as: `Subtask: 401 Client Error: Unauthorized for url`.
 This means there was an error fetching credentials to talk to the Aurora API.
 Restarting the task should be enough.
-To achieve that, follow the steps in the *Second* section above.
+To achieve that, follow the steps in the [#restart-the-task](Restart the task) section above.

 <hr>

-## [Alert]
+## "Alert"
 * put the reasoning behind the alert here to provide context

 What should be done to most directly resolve the alert.
 What things